 Some incumbent companies do have the deep pockets to invest in technology, but they lack the talent and culture to make it work.
 Taxi companies around the world knew that customers want to both order their taxi and pay online.
 And even if the investment would not have been prohibitively high, they were not able to create something similar to the Uber app in 10 years.

-Thomas Cook’s journey ended yesterday.
+Thomas Cook’s journey ended.
 To make sure that your company does not face the same fate, assessing the seven factors that endanger your profit pool is a good first step toward a proactive strategic response.